Adding functionality to Boston.gov for ordering vital records certificates online

 Among the people I interviewed, most found interactions with government agencies to be a “necessary evil” in order to get their must-have documents.
 Most of their attitudes were shaped by inefficiencies, complicated terminology, difficulty navigating the site, and unclear information.

 After gathering my findings from interviews, this persona was based on interactions with government agencies and to reflect a real-life scenario of modern times.

 Defining the Feature

 Referencing Boston.gov site, I added new pages on how it would fit into the existing site structure.
 Reflecting on the process of ordering other documents on the site, I followed suit on the steps of completing the task of ordering a copy of the marriage certificate.

 We are Boston

 Most government sites are a beast to work with—either with large complex systems that are difficult to navigate and comprehend; or the site more noticeably dated with each passing day.
-It was extremely valuable that Boston.gov had an overhaul and redesign along with a well-documented case study and brand guidelines.
+It was extremely valuable that Boston.gov had an overhaul and redesign along with a well-documented case study, brand guidelines and adhere to ADA compliance standards.
 It makes executing new pages and features to be easier across platforms and adhering to design guidelines for consistent look.
 I was also mindful to consider reusable components and design patterns to streamline the process.